In Afghanistan, a country in south-central Asia, there is usually an

 The capital,

-Kabul, is located at a high altitude, 1,800 meters (5,900 feet) above sea level.
-Winter is cold, with an average temperature in January of 1.5 °C (34.5 °F), usually with nights below freezing.
-Sometimes there can be cold spells with lows of -15 °C (5 °F) or even below.
-In January 1977, the temperature dropped to -20 °C (-4 °F).
-Snowfalls are quite frequent and sometimes heavy.
+Kabul, is located at a high altitude as well, 1,800 meters (5,900 feet) above sea level.
+Winter is cold, with an average temperature in January of 1.5 °C (34.5 °F), with nights normally below freezing.
+Sometimes there can be cold spells, with lows of -15 °C (5 °F) or even below.
+Snowfalls are quite frequent and sometimes abundant.

 Here are the average temperatures.